 If you are looking for other ways to give this year, we currently offer a number of opportunities that can make an immediate impact on the lives and communities of others.
 We have partnered with Rosanne Cash to offer exclusive “The River and The Thread” t-shirts, sold only at Alabama Chanin and at Rosanne’s concerts.
 The proceeds of the shirts’ sales benefit the groundbreaking, Alabama-based Equal Justice Initiative— who is committed to ending mass incarceration and excessive punishment in the United States, to challenging racial and economic injustice, and to protecting basic human rights for the most vulnerable people in American society.

-For this year’s Giving Tuesday, we are also offering pre-orders for a special t-shirt benefitting One to None—an organization that focuses on raising awareness about and fighting Type 1 diabetes.
+For this year’s Giving Tuesday, we are also offering a special t-shirt benefitting One to None—an organization that focuses on raising awareness about and fighting Type 1 diabetes.
 One to None’s goal is to raise money for research for Type 1 diabetes and to provide financial assistance to those who need help through fashion, fitness, and food.
 Look for more information about this new organization on the Journal in the coming weeks.
 Both of these shirts are offered through our ethically made Clean Tee program featuring organic cotton t-shirts for men and women.

 No matter what your goal or hope for the world, we hope that you will find some way to give and to make a difference.
 Don’t forget to hashtag your posts with #GivingTuesday and show your support for the cause.